 This is a half day hike beginning at the visitor center next to Watchman campground.

-1. Shuttle Bus To The Grotto (Stop #6)
+1. Shuttle Bus, Drive Or Walk To The Grotto (Shuttle Stop #6)

 2. West Rim Trail

-You can see the heart-in-mouth sandstone spine as soon as you cross the Virgin River next to the shuttle stop.
+You can see the heart-in-mouth sandstone shark fin of Angels Landing as soon as you cross the Virgin River next to the shuttle stop.